agerber/proJava/src/main/resources/imgs/exp/readme.txt

 https://www.photopea.com/

-You may need to reduce the pixel depth to a level that is both tolerable in terms of pixelation, but small enough to render quickly.
+You may need to reduce the pixel density to a level that is both tolerable in terms of pixelation, but small enough to render quickly.